Tintin-wky/drive-any-robot/deployment/record/12.17/README.md

 # Test environment
 - outdoor square
 # Test result:
-Use outdoor2.bag, generate topomaps in three ways, the odom is not accurate due to slipping of the tires.
+Use outdoor2.bag, generate topomaps in two ways, the odom is not accurate due to slipping of the tires.
 - test 1: generate the whole topomap in one time
   - rosbag time :0-164s
   - path: